 Ancient and modern Greek through humanities and social science

 2014 Program Dates:

 July 13 - August 3, 2014

 Students who have completed the 9th grade AND are at least 16 years old by June 2014

 A passport is required.
 US and EU citizens do not require a visa.

-Naxos is the largest of the Cyclades Islands south of mainland Greece.
-It is an island of rolling green hills and valleys with clusters of Byzantine churches, medieval towers, and villages with handsome neoclassical houses.
-The program is situated in Naxos town (Hora), the island’s port and capital.
-Hora is a typical Cycladic town of cobblestone streets and passages.
-Small and intimate, Hora allows for a complete cultural immersion experience.
+Located in the Cyclades Islands south of mainland Greece, Naxos offers rolling hills and valleys dotted with clusters of white washed villages, Byzantine churches and medieval towers.
+The program is located in the capital port of Hora, a typical Cycladic town of cobblestone streets and passages.
+Small and intimate, Naxos provides a complete cultural immersion experience.